FacultadDeIngenieria/prog1/presentation/files/presentation.md

 ---

-# Slide: Why Do We Need Files?
+# Why Do We Need Files?

 - ***Persistent Storage***: Files allow data to be stored permanently on a device.
 Without files, all data would be lost when a program closes or the computer shuts down.
 - ***Data Sharing:*** Files can be shared across different programs or systems (e.g., sending an image or document by email).